iwdgo/testingfiles/README.md

 Online is used to read a reference page.
 Offline requires to provide the reference file.

-Testing usage is demonstrated in modules of [largeoutput](https://github.com/iwdgo/largeoutput) repository.
+Other examples are available in modules of [largeoutput](https://github.com/iwdgo/largeoutput) repository.

 Benchmarking between string and bytes.Buffer is inconclusive inline with documented behavior.